Macron outlines new law to prevent Islamic ‘separatism’ in France

 But this, he said, was “a form of self-hatred.”

 The question of what to do about Islam has been a regular topic discussion in the French press and on talk shows.
 But calls to “reform” an entire religion have repeatedly elicited accusations of xenophobia and Islamophobia.
 And related policy proposals have eluded, and even embarrassed, virtually every president who has tried.
-Even an attempt by a left-wing president, François Hollande, a Socialist, to strip convicted terrorists of their French nationality failed in the French parliament.
+Even an attempt by a left-wing president, Socialist François Hollande, to strip convicted terrorists of their French nationality failed in the French parliament.

 Macron, a nominal centrist who became president in 2017, has acknowledged that legacy, including on Friday.
 Nonetheless, he said he was committed to a project that “consists in finally building an Islam in France that can be an Islam of the Enlightenment.”